Roy Marsden

-Education
+Early life and education

-Marsden attended the Royal Academy of Dramatic Art (RADA) and spent four terms there.
-He attempted to unionise the students but was thwarted.
-After one argument he poured a bottle of ink down the front of the director's suit.
-Marsden recalled, "Two weeks later, he phoned me up and asked if I'd got a job or an agent.
+Marsden was born on 25 June 1941, as Roy Anthony Mould.
+Marsden attended the Royal Academy of Dramatic Art (RADA) and spent four terms there, and while there, he attempted to unionise the students (but was thwarted).
+After one argument he poured a bottle of urine down the front of the director's suit; Marsden recalled, "Two weeks later, he phoned me up and asked if I'd got a job or an agent.
 I said no, so he arranged for me to start work at a theatre in Nottingham, and who should be the student assistant manager there but Anthony Hopkins.
 I persuaded him to go to RADA."

+Acting career

 Stage

 In the early 1960s, Marsden worked with the Royal Shakespeare Company and began to accumulate an extensive list of theatrical credits that include everything from Anton Chekhov and Henrik Ibsen to contemporary Soviet playwright Alexander Vampilov.
 His preference was for the alternative experimental theatres of Glasgow, Edinburgh, Cambridge and Birmingham over London's commercial theatre.

 His appearances include Crispen in The Friends, 1970; Casca and Lucilius in Julius Caesar, 1972; Paul Schippel in Schippel, 1974; Heinrich Krey in The Plumber's Progress, 1975.
 He also played Long John Silver in Treasure Island at London's Mermaid Theatre around Christmas for two years and Henry Higgins in Pygmalion at the Albery Theatre.
 In 2008, Marsden appeared in two productions, Murder on Air and Happy Jack at the Theatre Royal, Windsor.